 Improved seed germination and plant growth are possible with the help of wood vinegar.
 For instance, research indicates that the 300x dilution of wood vinegar can increase celery production by 17.2%.
 The same quantity of mixture tends to increase vitamin C in fruit and vegetables by 25.6%.

-The natural composition of wood vinegar makes it ideal for plant growth and pest control in the following ways:
+The natural composition of wood vinegar makes it ideal for promoting plant growth and plant resilience overall in the following ways:

 - It stimulates composting and enhances the strength of the roots